All Episodes

 unidentified

-Did he talk much about Trump?
+Did you talk much about Trump?

-And what did he say, if so?
+And what did he say if so?

 david carlson

-Oh, he's a Trump supporter.
+He's a Trump supporter.

-Voter for Trump.
+Voted for Trump.

-If you like Trump.
+Do you like Trump?

 I like Trump.